adenchua/forge/README.md

 ### # Social Media Post

 Returns a random social media post.
-Takes in an optional `minWordCount` and `maxWordCount` to determine the minimum and maximum number of words returned.
+Takes in an optional `min` and `max` to determine the minimum and maximum number of words returned.
 If not provided, the default ranges from `1` to `120`.

 Takes in an optional `hashtagPercentage` for chance of hashtags to be added to the post.
 Defaults to `0.3` (30%).

 Takes in an optional `urlPercentage` for chance of url to be added to the end of the post.
 Defaults to `0.05` (5%).

-Lastly, takes in an optional array of `languages`.
+Lastly, takes in an optional array of `languages` where it defaults to `EN` if `languages` is not provided.

 One random language from the list will be chosen to generate the post.
-Defaults to `EN` if `languages` is not provided.
 To specify a single language, provide an array with only the language. e.g (`['FR']` will generate posts in the French language)

 | permitted `languages` keys | translation        |
 | -------------------------- | ------------------ |